kudumulaanuja/Melanoma-CNN-Prediction/README.md

 The model is compiled using the Adam optimize and Sparse Categorical Crossentropy loss function, with accuracy as the evaluation metric (metrics=['accuracy']).

-Training occurs over 50 epochs using the fit method, with ModelCheckpoint and EarlyStopping callbacks monitoring validation accuracy.
-ModelCheckpoint saves the best validation accuracy model, while EarlyStopping stops training if validation accuracy plateaus (patience=5).
+Training occurs using the fit method, with ModelCheckpoint and EarlyStopping callbacks monitoring validation accuracy.
+ModelCheckpoint saves the best validation accuracy model, while EarlyStopping stops training if validation accuracy stops changing much.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->